 2. Upright Cross Needlepoint Filler Stitch

 The Upright Cross is a great filler stitch for those niggly little spots where you need a small stitch that doesn't show any direction.
-It can also be used to add texture to a larger background - but you might want to thin your thread as it is a closely packed stitch (not all threads can be "thinned"; only those that have individual plies).
+It can also be used to add texture to a larger background - but you might want to thin your thread as it is a closely packed stitch (NB: Not all needlepoint threads can be "thinned"; only those that have individual plies).

 The Upright Cross stitch offers great coverage and has a luxurious texture.
 If you are using a stranded thread, consider reducing the thickness so the stitches are not so tightly packed.